wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= TODO 3.4.7 =
+- Add the SWPM Misc Shortcodes addon to the listing.

 = 3.4.6 =
 - Added Arabic language translation to the plugin.
 The translation was submitted by Hanin Fatani.
 - Added an email tag {primary_address} that can be used in the notification email when address field is used in the form builder addon.